ihainan/Hex0r/README.md

 # Hex0r

 Hex0r is some simple javascript that shows a hex viewer for binary or non-binary data.
-This was original based on HexViewJS, but I wanted some more options for the project I'm working on, so created this new project.

 # Example